GSG-FC03/Education-App/README.md

 ## The user journey

 As a user, I can click on `Let's Go!` button in the first page to move on the next one.
 Also, I can enter my username and select either I am student or teacher to log in the website, save my login data, choose to either open coursera or codwars.
-If I choose coursera, I should be able to see all the available courses and I can go back to the home page, also if I choose codewars I should be able to see all challenges and I can go back to the home page.Also, I can Log out and return to login page.
+If I choose coursera, I should be able to see all the available courses and I can go back to the home page, also if I choose codewars I should be able to see all challenges and I can go back to the home page.Also, I can Log out from home page and return to login page.

 ## The user story